openstack/horizon/doc/source/topics/tutorial.rst

 Tying it together in a view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are lots of pre-built class-based views in Horizon.
+There are lots of pre-built class-based views in horizon.
 We try to provide
 the starting points for all the common combinations of components.

 Open the ``views.py`` file, the auto-generated code is like the following::